 (Written with details, backgrounds)

 Guo Wuping, head of the consumer protection division at CBIRC, said in a comment on Monday that the rights of users of consumer loan companies owned by Ant Huabei and Jiebei deserve careful consideration.
-Guo said that these fintech lending companies effectively perform the functions of banks and should adopt similar risk controls.
+Guo said these fintech lending companies effectively perform the functions of banks and should adopt similar risk controls.